 - Users are encouraged to practice social distancing.
 Group exercise and other equipment sharing is prohibited.

-Weekly fitness classes will be offered at little or no cost to the employee.
-Employees must sign a waiver and submit it to Human Resources before attending a fitness class.
+Virtual fitness classes will be offered at no cost to the employee.
+Click here to register.

 Physical Activity Policy